 A modern video platform can index much of the actual content of your recordings — the actual words spoken and shown on-screen — making it possible for your audience to instantly find and fast-forward to the relevant information they need, no matter how long a video is.
 In the Panopto video platform, we call this Smart Search.

-Panopto’s video search engine employs automated video indexing, which uses artificial intelligence algorithms that are able to capture and discern what’s happening in your video.
+Panopto’s video search engine employs automated video indexing to capture what’s happening in your video.
 These tools can often be applied to a video the very instant recording is completed, expediting the process of indexing the content inside the video.
 Every video captured and uploaded to Panopto, for example, will be automatically transcribed and indexed for search using the following video search technologies:

 Three Critical Video Search Technologies

 - Automatic Speech Recognition (ASR) identifies each word that is spoken in a recording.
 Once identified, the words are time stamped and added to a search index.
 Users can then search for spoken words, find the precise moment in the video when they were mentioned, and fast-forward to that point in the video.
 Since many viewers will be searching for a moment based on an idea or phrase they remember, ASR is an incredibly helpful part of your video search engine.